Patrick Chung

-Patrick Christopher Chung (born August 19, 1987) is a Jamaican-American former professional football player who was a safety in the National Football League (NFL) for 12 seasons, primarily with the New England Patriots.
-He played college football for the Oregon Ducks and was selected in the second round of the 2009 NFL Draft by the Patriots, where he spent 11 non-consecutive seasons.
-In between his Patriots tenure, Chung was a member of the Philadelphia Eagles for one season.
+Patrick Christopher Chung (born August 19, 1987) is a Jamaican-American former professional football safety who played in the National Football League (NFL) for 12 seasons, primarily with the New England Patriots.
+He played college football for the Oregon Ducks and was selected in the second round of the 2009 NFL draft by the Patriots, where he spent 11 non-consecutive seasons.
+Chung was a member of the Philadelphia Eagles for one season in 2013 in between his Patriots tenure.
 A three-time Super Bowl winner with New England, Chung was named to the franchise's All-2010s Team and All-Dynasty Team in 2020.

 Early life

 Chung was born in Kingston, Jamaica.
 His mother is Sophia George, who was a one-hit wonder in the UK with her 1985 hit "Girlie Girlie" that reached number one in Jamaica, topping the RJR chart for 11 weeks, and was also a Top-10 hit in the UK.
-At the time of recording Sophia worked as a teacher of hearing impaired learners.
-She married her manager Ronald Chung (Patrick's father), with whom she relocated to Miami in the mid-1990s and later settled in Los Angeles.
-Patrick has four brothers and three sisters.
-He is of Chinese descent on the paternal side of his lineage.
+At the time of recording, Sophia worked as a teacher of hearing-impaired learners.
+She married her manager, Ronald Chung (Patrick's father), and they relocated to Miami in the mid-1990s and later settled in Los Angeles.